OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-via-email.md

 To embed an actionable message card in an email message, we need to wrap the card in a `<script>` tag.
 The `<script>` tag is then inserted into the `<head>` of the email's HTML body.

+> [!NOTE]
+> Because the card JSON must be wrapped in a `<script>` tag, the body of the actionable message email MUST be HTML.
+Plain-text messages are not supported.

 1. Add the `hideOriginalBody` attribute to control what happens with the body of the email.
 In this case we'll set the attribute to `true` so that the body will not be shown.

     ```json